paed01/bpmn-engine/API.md

 Engine emits the following events:

-- `error`: An non-recoverable error has occurred
+- `error`: An non-recoverable error has occurred, with arguments
+  - `err`: The error
+  - `eventSource`: The source instance that emitted error, e.g. a task or other activitiy
 - `end`: Execution has completed or was stopped

 ## Activity events